Asimina triloba: Habitat restoration

 An ecological restoration project was begun in 2021 along the Huron River in Michigan.
 Photo left: A pawpaw seedling, July 2025, two years after germinated seeds were planted amidst existing plants (including young privet).
 Photo right: Summer of 2025, restoration plantings of pawpaw shifted to denser plantings of both seedlings (4 in the photo) and germinated seeds in small, weeded patches.

 Pawpaw is sometimes included in ecological restoration plantings, as they have many characteristics that make them ideal for repair of riparian ecosystems.
 The tree's fondness of wet soil and tendency to multiply clonally to form dense and well-rooted thickets can protect against erosion and runoff.

 As a native species, pawpaw can be planted on river slopes for erosion control, as introduced species formerly used in the eastern United States for this purpose (such as non-native bamboo species and Amur honeysuckle) are now discouraged or prohibited because of their invasiveness.
 In the two photos at right, pawpaw was chosen for post-industrial forest restoration as the ideal native competitor against the now-dominant Amur honeysuckle and increasing numbers of non-native privet in southern Michigan.
 For 15 years a citizen group in Pittsburgh, Pennsylvania, has been planting pawpaw for river slope restoration of forests previously injured by industries.

-In the eastern United States, where large predators are almost entirely lacking, pawpaw is one of the few native subcanopy trees whose bark and leaves are too poisonous for deer to browse.
+In the eastern United States, where large predators are nowadays almost entirely lacking, pawpaw is one of the few native subcanopy trees whose bark and leaves are too poisonous for deer to browse.
 It is therefore a viable species for forest understory restoration in areas where fragmented landscapes, dwellings, and parks status preclude hunting as a population control.
 The nonexistent commercial demand of pawpaw timber also protects trees used for ecological reasons from potential future harvest.